algeboy/Glassbox/README.md

 ## Minimal Working Example

-To compile the minimal working example, first install Agda 2.8, then clone this repo into a working folder with access to your agda installation, and run:
+To compile a minimal working example, first install Agda 2.8, then clone this repo into a working folder with access to your agda installation, and run:
 ```
 git clone https://github.com/algeboy/Glassbox.git
 cd Glassbox